Wenhua Qiaoliang Trilingual National School

 Wenhua Qiaoliang Trilingual National School (文化桥梁三语国民学校 Wenhua Qiaoliang Sanyu Guomin Xuexiao, literally "Cultural Bridge Three-language National School") in Bali, Indonesia, is the first government-established Chinese-using school in Indonesia.
 It was founded with some 300 students in 1966.
 The three languages used are Chinese, Indonesian and English.
-The students body is mainly composed of overseas Chinese, ethnic Indonesians, and those of European descent.
+The student body is mainly composed of overseas Chinese, ethnic Indonesians, and those of European descent.